iterator

 If a value is a tuple, then the first element in the tuple will be inserted as the key for the map entry, and the second element will be inserted as the value.

-If the value is anything other than a tuple, then it will be inserted as the map key, with Null as the entry's value.
+If the value is anything other than a tuple, then it will be inserted as the map key, with null as the entry's value.

 Example